JanHerca/urantiapedia/output/wikijs/en/article/UF_News_Online/A_Readers_Comment_2014_03.md

 I feel blessed that I found _The Urantia Book_ at a young age. keys to connecting with God.
 I always knew that God was inside, and _The Urantia Book_ tells me that we are indwelled by our beloved Thought Adjusters. _The Urantia Book_ tells me that I need to “take my heading” in accordance with moral compass of God that is guiding me on the eternal ride of my life.
 It means everything to me.

 I did give my father a book, and no, he did not read it.
 That's okay; I know he will be just fine.
 Jean was my only study partner for decades, although we always did our best to be faithful disseminators.
 In 2004 I went to my first conference and was blessed to meet many beautiful people whom I cherish deeply.
 Now that my kids are grown, I even have time for service work, which brings me joy.
 I am “living the dream.”
-Thank you, Father. suffering will survive, and that Through it, I have found the
+Thank you, Father.